lorenzo-querol/lorenzo-querol.github.io/_news/calico_paper_arxiv.md

 related_posts: false
 ---

-I just uploaded my paper about Active Learning and Confidence Calibration on arXiv.
-This was the project I worked on during my research internship at Osaka University.
+Uploaded my paper about Active Learning and Confidence Calibration on arXiv.
 You can read the paper [here](https://arxiv.org/abs/2407.02335).